 Pedagogy

-Better Lesson Pacing in 2022
+Better Lesson Pacing in the Voice Studio

 Lesson pacing is mindful observation, connection, careful planning, and the ability to shift from your plan when things aren't going in the desired direction.
 Lesson pacing and engagement go hand in hand.
 You can't have one without the other!